karuppiah7890/helm-push-all/STORY.md

 Leaf nodes or charts are the ones with zero out degree :) out count.
 Outer directed edge count.
 There must be algorithms to find that too :)

-Some of the charts may not have any dependencies on any of the internal charts or just a part of the internal charts (of the git repo).
+Some of the chart may not have any dependencies on any of the internal charts or just a part of the internal charts (of the git repo).
 Consider that case too.
 If all are dependencies are external chart repo charts, then they are also leaf nodes :) We are mainly looking at internal chart repo dependencies ONLY :)

+---

+I was just now reading all the code I had written.
+I'm not sure if I wrote them or someone else wrote them.
+It all looks clean and good.
+But yeah, I don't know why I have done somethings in some way.
+Lol :P But it looks sensible enough as I can't think of any possible alternatives :P :P

+---

+Looks like I have already written a module to read the charts.
+Nice!
+I was just reading a bit of the story from above.

+One thing I noticed in the code was that the warnings are just strings.
+I saw it in the test.
+I think we might have to make them a bit better.
+As the warnings have no context - what file / directory got that warning.

+I'm going to add that now itself cuz a simple solution is just too easy.